 |Gen Eds (UAlbany):||You may file a request to have any course approved, Courses in areas mentioned below have been approved for UA students, Foreign Language, International Perspectives||SUNY code:||045|

 Danish Institute for Study Abroad (DIS)

-The Danish Institute for Study Abroad (DIS) is a specialized institution of higher education affiliated with the University of Copenhagen.
-Founded in 1959, DIS has over 50 years of experience in the field of international education and is one of the leading study abroad institutions in Europe designed for American, Canadian, Australian, and other English-speaking university students.
+The Danish Institute for Study Abroad (DIS) is a Danish non-profit study abroad institution in Copenhagen offering semester, academic year, and summer programs taught in English.
+Established in 1959, DIS has over 50 years of experience in the field of international education and is one of the leading study abroad institutions in Europe designed for American, Canadian, Australian, and other English-speaking university students.
 DIS offers an extensive curriculum taught in English in a wide variety of fields.

 Visit the Danish Institute for Study Abroad (DIS) website at http://www.disabroad.org/

 This study abroad option is open to SUNY students only.
 Non-SUNY students should contact DIS directly to apply.
 Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to participate.
 Applications are welcome from students in all majors.